haphunguyen/mini-product-app/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Debugging

+To debug your application:

+1. Open JavaScript Debugger:
+   - Press `Command + Control + Z` in the simulator
+   - Select "Open JS Debugger" from the debug modal
+   - React Native DevTools will open in your browser

+2. For API debugging:
+   - In React Native DevTools, navigate to the "Network" tab
+   - Monitor and debug your API calls here

+## How to Use the App

+### Adding Items to Cart

+1. Browse Products:
+   - Click on any product item to view its details
+   - The app will navigate to the product detail screen

+2. Add to Cart:
+   - Click the "Add to Cart" button on the product detail screen
+   - The item will be added to your shopping cart

+3. View Cart:
+   - Option 1: Click the quantity indicator in the Header
+   - Option 2: Navigate to the Cart tab
+   - The Cart screen will display:
+     - All items in your cart
+     - Quantity of each item
+     - Summary of total price

 ## Learn more